Better-Call-Paul/Inverse-Cramer-Trader/README.md

 # Inverse-Cramer-Trader

 Inverse-Cramer Trader is an algorithmic trading web application that uses natural language processing (Hugging Face roBERTa) to analyze inputed finnancial opinions on public companys through sentiment analysis to make trades on the stock market.
-The application is built with Python and utilizes the PyTorch and Transformers libraries for NLP, as well as the Alpaca API for trading.
+The application is built with Python and utilizes the PyTorch and Transformers libraries for NLP, OpenAI API for initial analysis and ticker retrieval as well as the Alpaca API for trading.

 ## Installation